Ranashaheen/Ranashaheen/README.md

-- 👋 Hi, I’m @Ranashaheen
+I am editing the README file.
+Adding some more details about the project description .- 👋 Hi, I’m @Ranashaheen
 - 👀 I’m interested in shopify liquid code.
 - 🌱 I’m currently learning Shopify liquid code.
 - 💞️ I’m looking to collaborate on Liquid.